Academic Regulations and Student Responsibility

 Cheating and Plagiarism

-Polk State College considers academic dishonesty an assault upon the basic integrity and value of a college education.
+Polk State College (PSC) considers academic dishonesty an assault upon the basic integrity and meaning of a college education.
 Cheating, plagiarism, and collusion in dishonest activities are serious acts that erode the College’s educational role and tarnish the learning experience, not only for the perpetrators but for the entire community.
-It is expected that all Polk State College students understand and subscribe to the ideal of academic integrity and that they are willing to bear individual responsibility for their work.
+It is expected that all PSC students will understand and subscribe to the ideal of academic integrity and that they will be willing to bear individual responsibility for their work.
 Materials (written or otherwise) submitted to fulfill academic requirements must represent a student’s own efforts.
-The fundamental purpose of this rule is to emphasize that any act of academic dishonesty attempted by any Polk State College student is unacceptable and shall not be tolerated.
+The fundamental purpose of this rule is to emphasize that any act of academic dishonesty attempted by any PSC student is unacceptable and will not be tolerated.
 Examples of academic dishonesty include:

 - Cheating or plagiarizing on tests, projects, or assignments: Cheating is defined as the giving or taking of any information or material with the intent of wrongfully aiding oneself or another in academic work considered in the determination of a course grade.
 Plagiarism is defined (Black’s Law Dictionary, Revised Fourth Edition) as “the act of appropriating the literary composition of another, or parts or passages of his writings, or the ideas or language of the same, and passing them off as the product of one’s own mind.”
-Plagiarism includes failure to use quotation marks or other conventional markings around material quoted from any specific source without citing that source, or paraphrasing a specific passage from a specific source, or using any sequence of material or order of wording without accurately quoting and citing that source.
+Plagiarism includes failure to use quotation marks or other conventional markings around material quoted from any specific source, and paraphrasing a specific passage from a specific source without accurately citing that source.
 Plagiarism further includes letting another person compose or rewrite a student’s assignment.

-The following items have been identified, by the faculty and students at Polk State College, as a partial list of examples of cheating and/or plagiarism by the faculty and students at PSC:
+The following items have been identified as a partial list of examples of cheating and/or plagiarism by the faculty and students at PSC:

 - Asking for information from another student before, during, or after a test, quiz, or exam situation.